Healthy Homes Assessment Rongotai

 What We Do

-As building inspectors we take on all aspects that come with professional home inspections.
-We are there to make sure you make the right choice when it comes to purchasing your next property.
+As building inspectors, we handle all elements that come with professional house examinations.
+We are here to make sure you make the right decision when buying your next home.

-We specialise in a range of services to ensure that you are fully informed about the condition of any property that you might be looking to purchase or sell as well as additional solutions.
+We offer a wide range of services to ensure that you are completely aware of the state of any property that you might be looking to purchase or sell along with other solutions.

-We don’t just work with you but we also work with important clients such as bank branches, local councils and insurance companies.
-They seem to are pleased with the reassurance provided, by the data contained provided in our building inspection reports.
+We not only cooperate with you, we also work with some big clients like local councils, banks, and insurance companies.
+They seem to are pleased with the peace of mind provided, because of the information contained in our building inspection reports.

-We have a systematic approach to your inspection of your home and the latest in technology for software with digital photos embedded into the document, you are able to actually see any issues identified.
-With our comprehensive report, it is no wonder we have so many clients who recommend our service to family members and friends.
+With our systemised method of conducting your house inspection and the most up-to-date software technology with digital photos embedded into your Report, you can actually see any issues that may be identified.
+Through our detailed reporting it’s not surprising that we have so many customers who recommend our service to family and acquaintances.

 • Pre Purchase & Pre Sale Reports